arcus/education_fellows/reproducibility.md

 * Data that is not well described or labeled, or is stored in a "supplemental materials" page without context
 * Overly strict informed consent documents that prevent researchers from reusing their own data or sharing it with colleagues

+Survey results from a recent poll conducted by Arcus librarians and archivists (experts in data reusability) appear to indicate that CHOP researchers generally want to make their data reusable, but believe that regulatory, ethical, or technical constraints prevent them from doing so.
+Planning ahead for data reuse is an important part of experimental design, IRB interaction, subject consent, and documentation of data and methods.

+> Read more: Want to get a quick overview of some of the privacy practices that regulate responsible data sharing?
+Check out this brief article: https://education.arcus.chop.edu/privacy-overview/

 ### A Data Management and Sharing Snafu

 This is an approachable and humorous introduction to the practical impact of poor research practices leading to downstream impact.
 As you listen, try to identify problematic research practices which could have been prevented by more careful use of technology.
 Which of these mistakes have you encountered personally?
 Which have you committed?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/66oNv_DJuPc?cc_load_policy=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Tools for Better Practices

+Here we aim to provide a broad overview of how some tools can provide help for

 ### Scripts